theupdateframework/taps/tap7.md

 Developers of an implementation who wish to undergo conformance testing are required to provide a program, or script, that accepts a specific set of command-line arguments.
 The program should be able to perform a secure update.
-A fixed set of arguments are needed so that conformance testing is consistent across different programs.
+A fixed set of arguments is needed so that conformance testing is consistent across different programs.
 The conformance tester also requires a minimum number of arguments so that it can thoroughly cover all potential outcomes that it wishes to test.
 It should be noted, however, that this program does not